MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Classes.md

 ## Invoke base class methods

-To override existing methods in subclasses, declare methods by using the same name and signature.
+To override existing methods in subclasses, declare methods using the same name and signature.

 ```powershell